Dozens of Rohingya refugees missing, 15 confirmed dead after boat capsizes

 In November, Bangladesh’s coast guard rescued 122 Rohingya Muslim refugees from the Bay of Bengal when a vessel they had boarded to travel to Malaysia started sinking because of a mechanical problem.

-Malaysia is home to more than 100,000 Rohingya refugees, the second-highest number in the world after Bangladesh.
+Malaysia is home to more than 100,000 Rohingya refugees, the second largest number in the world after Bangladesh.

-Lured by traffickers, many people attempt the perilous voyage to Malaysia on overcrowded, rickety vessels during the November-to-March window, when sea conditions in the region are usually calm.
+Lured by traffickers, hundreds attempt the perilous voyage to Malaysia on overcrowded, rickety vessels during the November-to-March window, when sea conditions in the region are usually calm.
 Others try to make their way to Malaysia by paying people smugglers for fake travel documents.

 Authorities in Bangladesh last year prevented more than 600 Rohingya, including many young girls, from making perilous sea voyages, mostly to Malaysia.
 Last year at least seven suspected human traffickers, including two Rohingya refugees, were killed in clashes with police in Cox’s Bazar.